ruben-hutter/IaS-Exercises/ias-u2/answers.md

 ## Exercise 4
 *a)*

 The following steps were necessary to setup ssh servers on both vms:

 - install openssh-server using `sudo apt install openssh-server` on Debian and `doas apk add openssh-server` on Alpine.
 - enable the ssh service at boot time using `doas rc-update add sshd`.
 On Debian, the service is enabled on boot by default so this step isn't required (in case it would be enabled by running `sudo systemctl enable --now sshd`).
 - start the service using `sudo service ssh start` on Debian and `doas service sshd start` on Alpine.

 *b)*

 Both VMs can be accessed using the command `ssh username@x.x.x.x` with x.x.x.x being the servers ip address.

 ## Exercise 5
 *a)*

 With our setups, VMs hypervised by QEMU on Arch Linux host, no changes to the config where necessary for an SSH connection from one VM to the other.
-Btw we use arch ;)
+Btw we use Arch ;)

 *b)*

 To setup ssh key-pair based login we have to execute the following steps:

 - create a new key-pair using `ssh-keygen`.
 - enter a name for the new key-pair when prompted
 - transfer the public key to the server using `ssh-copy-id -i .ssh/keyname.pub user@x.x.x.x`.

 *c)*

 For Tobi everything worked out of the box.
 Ruben had to create the "~/.ssh/config" file and in that file specify parameters like User, HostName, IdentityFile, etc.

 *d)*

 - SCP/sFTP the text-file to either VM: `scp file.txt user@x.x.x.x:/home/user/`
 - use RPC to rename the file by executing `ssh user@x.x.x.x "mv /home/user/Documents/test_file.txt /home/user/Documents/renamed_file.txt"`.
 - login by SSH with `ssh user@x.x.x.x`.
 Then use the commands `cd directory` and `nano filename` to edit the file.